anionDev/ProjectTemplates/Templates/Conventions/BranchingSystem/MainLine.md

 # Branching-system

+The branching system applied in this repository is MainLine.

-Branches must be created from the `main`-branch and must always be merged back to this branch again using a merge-request or a script.
+Branches must be created from the `main`-branch and must always be merged back to this branch.
+This merge-back can be done either bei a merge-request or by a commit of a maintainer.
+When merging to the `main`-branch it is recommended to create a git-tag including the version-number.

 # Special branches